Demi Moore caps incredible Hollywood comeback with Oscar nomination

 “Being nominated for an Oscar is an incredible honor and these last few months have been beyond my wildest dreams,” she said in a statement.
 “Truly there are no words to fully express my joy and overwhelming gratitude for this recognition.
 Not only for me but for what this film represents.”

 Moore’s performance as a fading celebrity seeking to return to her youth by any means in Coralie Fargeat’s The Substance has earned her the best reviews of her career, but there’s no way she was thinking “Oscar bait” when she first read the script for the gory, provocative body horror.
+“On paper, this could have been a disaster,” she told The Independent last year.
 By that point in her career, she had already been conditioned to think that the acclaim of Hollywood’s highest echelons was beyond her grasp.

 “Thirty years ago, I had a producer tell me that I was a ‘popcorn actress,’” Moore recalled when she accepted a Golden Globe, the first major honor of her career, earlier this month.
 “And at that time, I made that mean that this wasn’t something that I was allowed to have.
 That I could do movies that were successful that made a lot of money, but that I couldn’t be acknowledged.
 And I bought in and I believed that.”